The Perks of Exercise Snacks

 - You might score a mental advantage from a quick sweat session too.

-You don’t have to log an hour-long workout to make progress.
-Experts are learning that bite-size bouts of fitness — called “exercise snacks — spread throughout the day can add up to full-fledged results.
-That’s great news for anyone looking for a workout routine that’s a little (or a lot) more flexible.
+You don't have to log an hour-long workout to make progress.
+Experts are learning that bite-size bouts of fitness—called "exercise snacks"—spread throughout the day can add up to fully fledged results.
+That's great news for anyone looking for a workout routine that's a little (or a lot) more flexible.

-To be clear, this includes any kind of supershort workout, ranging from one set of one move to a quick series of multiple moves, but it excludes general movement.
-Sprinting a flight of stairs a few times counts; taking the stairs instead of the elevator doesn’t.
+To be clear, this includes any kind of super-short workout, ranging from one set of one move to a quick series of multiple moves, but it excludes general movement.
+Sprinting a flight of stairs a few times counts; taking the stairs instead of the lift doesn't.